Intermezzo: Breaking away, redefining freedom

 He points out that “spaces for non-formal learning, homeschooling, and creative alternatives are either marginalized or dismissed altogether.”
 In his view, even within formal systems, too many models remain outdated, offering learning environments that are neither culturally responsive nor attuned to the complexities of a hyperconnected world.

 The redefinition of learning freedom, he argues, is happening elsewhere: “in living rooms, public squares, digital networks, and informal gatherings — anywhere curiosity resists containment.”
-This involves transforming our entire idea of what learning should be: “dynamic, inclusive, joyful, sustainable, and empowering.”
+This is not just about reforming schools, but about transforming our entire idea of what learning should be: “dynamic, inclusive, joyful, sustainable, and empowering.”

 Breaking the racetrack mentality